CLIMADA-project/climada_papers/202309_hail_damage_model/ReadMe.md

 # An open-source radar-based hail damage model for buildings and cars

 The scripts here reproduce the main results of the paper:
-Schmid T., Portmann R., Villiger L. Schröer K., Bresch D. N. An open-source radar-based hail damage model for buildings and cars, Natural Hazards and Earth System Sciences (2023+)
+Schmid T., Portmann R., Villiger L., Schröer K., Bresch D. N. An open-source radar-based hail damage model for buildings and cars, Natural Hazards and Earth System Sciences (2023+)

 Publication status: submitted

 Contact: [Timo Schmid](timo.schmid@usys.ethz.ch)

 ## Content

-Notebooks/
+notebooks/

 Jupyter notebooks to reproduce figures that appear in the paper

-Scripts/
+scripts/

 Python scripts used to process data save intermediate results.
 In particular:
 * calibration_per_exposure.py performs the spatially explicit calibration of vulnerability functions and saved impact function parameters and produces impact function plots.